 There are multiple compliance bodies around the world which are responsible for taking care of how the mobile health domain is behaving.
 The importance of knowing what compliances like HIPAA stand for becomes all the more important for a mHealth app developer because they have a direct link to how safely the app is treating users’ data and what provisions it is maintaining to check the authenticity of the data, information, and advice mentioned in the application.

 While getting a seal of approval is difficult but the absence of it is something that becomes one of the biggest reasons behind healthcare stakeholders not believing in the system.
 The absence of the seal of approval by the FDA or a HIPAA compliant badge in the application’s home screen or in the screenshots used in the App Store and Play Store is also something that is keeping the stakeholders at bay.

-You know how it is said that once you enter your medical condition, even if it’s a flu, it will take you to a page which says you have a terminal disease.
+You know how it is said that once you enter your medical condition, even if it’s the flu, it will take you to a page that says you have a terminal disease.
 This saying has been the outcome of people’s experiences not only on the internet but also on mobile apps – something that has left a question mark on the reliability of medical advice shared by anyone other than a medical practitioner.